TheJedinator/personal_site/_posts/2024-12-19-work-setup.md

 It seems that every Mac app nowadays has a menu bar icon, for some reason, it may not provide much use, but it's there.
-Some apps allow you to disable their menu bar item, some don't but with bartender it disappears nicely behind a list, you can configure what is displayed and what isn't very handy.
+Some apps allow you to disable their menu bar item, some don't but with bartender it disappears nicely behind a list.
+You can configure what is displayed, and more importantly what isn't, very handy.
 It is a paid app and there are free alternatives, this one is a bit more polished.

 [Hidden bar](https://github.com/dwarvesf/hidden) is one I have used in the past that is pretty good.